 For the sake of this discussion, that outside force… is heat.
-Heat degrades the ability of the building components to stand up to gravity.
-At some point, unless action is taken to stop the degradation, the components of construction will lose out to gravity and the building will fall down.
+Heat degrades the ability of the building components to stand up to the forces of gravity.
+At some point, unless action is taken to stop the degradation, the components of construction will lose the battle with gravity and the building will fall down.

 Let’s tie all of this in to situational awareness.
 The first level of situational awareness is perception – being aware of building construction and fire conditions.
-The second level of situational awareness is comprehension – being aware how the former is being impacted by the latter.
-The third level of situational awareness is projection – being able to make accurate predictions about how soon the building (or components of it) are going to lose their battle with gravity.
+The second level of situational awareness is understanding – being aware how the former is being impacted by the latter.
+The third level of situational awareness is prediction – being able to make accurate projections about how soon the building (or components of it) are going to lose their battle with gravity.

 Rich Gasaway’s Advice